rotembar22/Product-Recommendation-System/README.md

 <br>**date** -Date of transaction
 <br>**daypart** --Time of day when order occurred
 <br>**channel** -Indicates how a customer placed their order
-**items** -Sequenced receipt data.
+<br>**items** -Sequenced receipt data.
 Read from left-to-right, this indicates the sequence in which the customer chose each item while placing an order. e.g., "X,Y,Z" would mean that the customer ordered X, then Y, then Z within a single transaction.

 # Model Metric & Model Requierments

-• Recommendations will occur at the transaction level and will be derived from the raw outputs of your predictive model.
-When making an item recommendation, known information would include: daypart, channel, and the first 1+ item(s) that the customer has already chosen.
+<br>• Recommendations will occur at the transaction level and will be derived from the raw outputs of your predictive model.
+When making an item recommendation,
+known information would include: daypart, channel, and the first 1+ item(s) that the customer has already chosen.
-• A recommendation will be determined and shown immediately after the customer chooses their first item.
-Optionally, the recommendation is allowed to update as a customer chooses more items.
+<br>• A recommendation will be determined and shown immediately after the customer chooses their first item.
+Optionally, the recommendation is allowed to update as a
+customer chooses more items.
 However, a customer should see no more than 5 unique item recommendations during their order.
-• A recommendation will consist of 3 items that are shown to the customer simultaneously on a screen.
+<br>• A recommendation will consist of 3 items that are shown to the customer simultaneously on a screen.
 (The ordering of the 3 recommended items does not matter.)

-Therefore the metric **Hit-Rate** described as follows:
+<br>Therefore the metric **Hit-Rate** described as follows:
 A “hit” would occur if a customer purchases an item that was recommended/

 <p align="center">